1. Francois SAUVE m. Marie MALLERET in Libourne, France

 7. Israel H. SAUVE Sr. (1844-1912)

 m.
-Rosalie LAFLEUR dit LECOMPTE (?-1906)– United States circa 1864 in Trout River, New York – remarried on April 18, 1867 at St. Cecile Roman Catholic Cathedral Church, Valleyfield, Beauharnois County, Quebec – entry in the parish register indicates that the marriage was being rehabilitated as the previous marriage in Trout River had been declared null and void due to a third degree of blood relationship between them.
+Rosalie LAFLEUR dit LECOMPTE (?-1906)– They appear to have eloped to Hogansburg New York in 1865 as their son Israel Sauve was baptized there in August 1865.
+It is possible that there was a first marriage in New York but the one they included in the Sauve Family bible appears to be false as a check with the Roman Catholic Church in Hogansburg, New York failed to find the marriage.
+They were married on April 18, 1867 at St. Cecile Roman Catholic Church, in Valleyfield, Beauharnois County, Quebec.
+The entry in the parish register indicates that the marriage was being rehabilitated as the previous marriage had been declared null and void due to a third degree of blood relationship between them.
 This meant that they were second cousins with a great grandparent in common.
+The register entry did mention that Rosalie lived in in Trout River, New York however.
 I can't find them in the 1871 census through they were back in Canada and probably still in Valleyfield, Quebec at the time.
 They were living in Valleyfield, Quebec in the 1881 census but had moved to Cornwall, Ontario by the 1891 census attracted by the work available in the busy and prosperous woolen and cotton mills.
 According to Bowering's Guide to Eastern Ontario, "Industrial development in Cornwall's east end flourished with the completion of the Cornwall Canal in 1843.
 In 1846 the government granted waterpower privileges to operate various mills...Many French Canadians came to Cornwall to work in the mills.
 The east end of Cornwall retains evidence of its French Canadian heritage, and the French sector is still referred to as 'Le Village'".
 With a business friendly town council in place by 1871 businessmen from Montreal invested in Cornwall.
 Workers moved to the town to work in the new industrial operations.
 Between 1871 and 1881 the town's population doubled from 2,033 to 4,468.
 The Sauve' family made up one of the many French Canadian families that moved from the western townships of Quebec.
 So many French moved to Cornwall that they became the largest ethnic group in the town.
 The 1901 census finds Israel Sr. living on Third St., Cornwall, in a 5 room wooden house working as a carpenter in a local factory for 8 months of that year for a salary of $350.
 Israel Sr. would remain in Cornwall until the death of his wife Rosalie in 1906.
 Sometime after that Israel Sr went to live with his daughter Marcelline in Montreal and that is where he died in 1912.
 His body was returned to Cornwall by train and taken to St. Columban's Cemetery for burial according to his obituary in the Cornwall Standard.
 Their first child Israel was born in Hogansburg, New York.
 All the rest were born in Cornwall, Ontario except for Phillipe who was born in Valleyfield, Quebec.
 They had the following children:

 - Israel Hugh (1865-1943) m.
 Susan MCALEAR